Which works better? A line of credit or personal loan? The answer is always in the details.

 - Interest rate.
-Interest is paid monthly and is only charged on the amount you borrowed.
+Interest is paid monthly and is only charged on the amount you have used.

 Which is suited to you?

-Lines of credit are also helpful for those needing ongoing sources of funding to be used when they see fit.
-Since lines of credit are revolving, you won’t be charged on funds you don’t withdraw, making them an excellent option for backup sources of funding.
+Lines of credit are helpful for those needing ongoing sources of funding to be used when they see fit.
+Since lines of credit are revolving, you won’t be charged on funds you don’t use, making them an excellent option as a backup source of funding.

 Since interest rates could get expensive for lines of credit, they are suited to those looking for flexibility with their credit and an ongoing source of funds for purchases such as paying bills, consolidating short-term debt and shopping.

 Questions to ask to find the right loan for you